Disappearance of Beverly Potts: Personality

-Potts was a quiet, responsible, obedient child who was close to her parents and only sister and who enjoyed music and dancing.
+Potts was a quiet, responsible, obedient child who was close to her immediate relatives and who enjoyed music and dancing.
 She was tall for her age, and affectionately nicknamed "Rosebud" by her mother.
 According to some accounts, by 1951 she appeared one or two years older than her ten years, although she still enjoyed playing with childhood toys such as dolls.
 She attended Louis Agassiz Elementary School, where she was regarded as an attentive and popular student who typically achieved B grades.

-Although Potts was generally shy but friendly, her best friend, 11-year-old Patricia "Patsy" Swing, would remark the child was loath to be the recipient of prolonged or cruel jokes and could lose her temper on occasion.
+Although Potts was generally shy but friendly, her best friend, 11-year-old Patricia "Patsy" Swing, later remarked the child was loath to be the recipient of prolonged or cruel jokes and could lose her temper on occasion.
 Nonetheless, she was described by many who knew her as markedly timid and taciturn when in the company of individuals she did not know —particularly adolescent or adult males outside of her immediate family.
 This wariness extended to male family members of her close friends, including Swing's own father.

 Shortly after her tenth birthday in April 1951, Potts began asking her mother to allow her to change her hairstyle from the distinctive foot-long blonde pigtails she had typically worn since her childhood to a fashionable banged and bobbed hairstyle popular with girls at the time.
 Although her mother initially refused, she relented in June 1951 and allowed her daughter to have her hair cut short.
 Elizabeth retained her daughter's pigtails and ribbons in crepe paper.

-Throughout her entire childhood, Potts' parents insisted she always observe a strict curfew, and they would ground her if she did not return home by the agreed time.
-On one day in mid-August 1951, Potts and a cousin, Amber Lathan, arrived home slightly later than agreed.
+Throughout her entire childhood, Potts' parents insisted she always observe a strict curfew, and would ground her if she did not return home by the agreed time.
+One day in mid-August 1951, Potts and a cousin, Amber Lathan, arrived home slightly later than agreed.
 In response, Potts' mother forbade her daughter from attending an upcoming annual performing show to be held at nearby Halloran Park on August 24.
-However, as one of her daughter's greatest interests was the performing arts and Potts had been thrilled at the prospect of viewing the performance, her mother agreed to let her attend this performance event on the afternoon in question in return for a promise she would immediately return home.
+However, as one of her daughter's greatest interests was the performing arts and Potts had been thrilled at the prospect of viewing the performance, her mother agreed to let her attend the event on the condition that she would immediately return home.